What Is the Meaning of “Disabled”?

-Under the rules set forth by Social Security, you’re considered disabled if your medical condition or injury is expected to keep you from working for at least one full year (or result in death).
-Your disability can be a physical condition, a mental condition, or a combination of a variety of conditions.
+Under the rules set forth by Social Security, you’re considered “disabled” if your medical condition or injury is expected to keep you from working for at least one full year (or eventually lead to death).
+Your disability can be a physical condition, a mental condition, or a combination of multiple conditions.

 If you can’t work, you need to schedule regular medical appointments so you have enough medical evidence to prove your case to Social Security.

-In general, Social Security considers you disabled if:
+In general, Social Security considers you to have a qualifying disability if:

-- You can’t adjust to other work because of your medical condition(s); and
+- You can’t adjust to other work because of your medical conditions.